buildacubesat/CubeSat-Resources/docs/getting-started.md

 - [NASA's CubeSat 101](https://www.nasa.gov/sites/default/files/atoms/files/cubesat_101_508.pdf) is a great beginner-friendly overview of CubeSat design and mission planning, and a highly recommended starting point.
 - The [CubeSat Design Specification (CDS)](https://www.cubesat.org/cubesatinfo), maintained by Cal Poly, provides the official framework for CubeSat form factors.
 Reading through it helps you understand the physical and operational constraints of a CubeSat mission.
+- Check the [Wikipedia](https://en.wikipedia.org/wiki/CubeSat) page for some history and context.
 - For a general intro to the New Space economy, [this course by EPFL on edX](https://www.edx.org/learn/economics/ecole-polytechnique-federale-de-lausanne-new-space-economy) is a good place to start.
 - [Nano Avionic's CubeSat 101](nanoavionics.com/blog/cubesat-101-the-comprehensive-guide-to-understanding-satellite-technology) provides a brief, high-level overview.
 - To keep up to date with the space economy and space research at large, subscribing to the [Orbital Index](https://orbitalindex.com/) is highly recommended.
+- If you're building a company and looking to hire people, [Space Crew](https://spacecrew.com/) is a good place to start.
-- Shameless plug: I am developing an open-source CubeSat and documenting the process on YouTube.
+- Shameless plug: I am developing an open source CubeSat and documenting the process on YouTube.
 You may find this relevant: [Build a CubeSat Channel](https://www.youtube.com/@buildacubesat).
-- If you're building a company and looking to hire people, [Space Crew](https://spacecrew.com/) is a good place to start.

 ## Development Flow